GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 #### Check user profile

 Once oxTrust login is successful, check user data: Go to "Personal" > "Profile".
-Alternatively you can use the browsing session you initially opened with the administrator privileges and go to "Users" > "Manage people" to inspect the recently created entry.
+Alternatively you can use the browsing session you initially opened with administrator privileges and go to "Users" > "Manage people" to inspect the recently created entry.

 To check the actual profile data received in Passport side, check this [section](#inspecting-profile-data).